avrilcoghlan/LittleBookofRBioinformatics/src/installr.rst

 Introduction to R
 -----------------

-This little booklet has some information on how to use R for biomedical statistics.
+This little booklet has some information on how to use R for bioinformatics.

 R (`www.r-project.org <http://www.r-project.org/>`_) is a commonly used free Statistics software.
 R allows you to carry out statistical